djpdim/note-taker/README.md

 ## Installation

+-   The user should clone the repository from GitHub and download Node.js and Express.js.

 ![demogif](/public/assets/images/notetakerdemo.gif)

 Link to the [Demo.](https://drive.google.com/file/d/12jlgLhiPGQABMxYPPnyZP0a0ebvA6Su8/view)

--   The user should clone the repository from GitHub and download Node.js and Express.js.

 ## Usage

 -   When the clone is complete, the user must run the app from the terminal with the call "npm start".
-Then go to the browser and type http://localhost:3001 and then enter.
+-   Then go to the browser and type http://localhost:3001 and then enter.
 The page will load and will prompt the user to add a note.
-There is button for editing the note and delete any selected note.
+-   There is button for editing the note and delete any selected note.

 ## Credits

--   Tutors and TA's
+-   Tutor and TA's

 ## License